MicrosoftDocs/win32/desktop-src/uxguide/winenv-ctrl-panels.md

     In this example, the Personalization control panel item shows a preview of the desktop and appearance settings.

--   **Provide Save As and Delete commands.** A rename command isn't necessary—users can rename schemes by saving under the desired name and deleting the original scheme.
+-   **Provide Save As and Delete commands.** A rename command isn't necessary users can rename schemes by saving under the desired name and deleting the original scheme.
 -   If the settings can't be applied without a scheme, **don't allow users to delete all the schemes.** Users shouldn't have to create a scheme of their own.
 -   If the schemes are not completely independent (for example, power schemes depend upon the current laptop mode of operation), **make sure there is an easy way to change settings that apply across all schemes.** For example with power schemes, make sure that users can set what happens when a portable computer's lid is closed in a single location.